Self Portrait ©1976

 My entire adult life has been focused on photographic education -- the past thirty years with Santa Fe Workshops and before that working at Maine Photographic Workshops.
 While my business career is mostly all consuming, I do make time to photograph every day and for my ongoing portrait projects.
 This website includes completed bodies of work and ongoing projects.

 I make images to see the world more clearly and myself more deeply.
 I photograph to discover and to reveal.
 I strive for emotional impact with my pictures.
 Having a visual language enriches my life.

-In 1994 Reid founded the non-profit Santa Fe Center for Photography, now known as CENTER, and currently is President of its Board of Directors as a way to give exposure and support to photographer's from all over the world.
+In 1994 Reid founded the non-profit Santa Fe Center for Photography, now known as CENTER, and currently is Vice-President of its Board of Directors as a way to give exposure and support to photographer's from all over the world.
 CENTER's award programs have established the careers of countless photographic artists.

-An interview for Shifter
+An interview with Dan Milnor for Shifter (2015)